 HUNGER: Hidden epidemic in America

 Hunger is silently sweeping the United States—and few of us feel it.
-42 million people (13.1 million children) don’t know where their next meal is coming from.
+42 million people (13.1 million children) struggle to find their next meal.
 Surprisingly, this “Food insecurity” effects mostly the middle class of suburban America.
-A temporary financial crisis can to push a family into poverty overnight.
-Something as common as a job loss, death in the family, a car breaking down, a natural disaster, or reduced working wages can create a start the cycle of “food insecurity”.
+A temporary financial crisis can push a family into poverty overnight.
+Something as common as a job loss, death in the family, a car breaking down, a natural disaster, or reduced working wages can create the cycle of “food insecurity”.

 And there’s another big barrier to feeding the hungry: